How to Define Work Goals and What to Focus On?

 Consider the intended destination of your resume

 While resume objectives are no longer used in professional resume writing, it is still important to make a statement about your job goals.
-They must be clearly stated throughout your resume, including professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
+They must be clearly stated throughout your resume, including a professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
 They will give your resume the direction and work goals it needs to land the right job:

 1) Who will read your resume?